 And every year readers and viewers have bigger demands if they are to soak up some writer’s content.

 Let’s look at some of the trends and strategies that will “rock” content in 2018

-Everyone want a high ranking with search engines.
+Everyone wants a high ranking with search engines.
 And so, they use all of the tactics possible to get “noticed” by those engine bots – get just the right keywords in the right places, try to make them appear natural, and hope that those keywords and phrases are what people are typing in their searches.